NimraGhafoor/departmental-store-frontend/README.md

-# departmentalStore-frontend
+# departmental-Store-frontend

-This project is made using node js and express js.
+This project is made using react, html, css, bootstrap and Type-script,
-The db used is sql.